elehcimd/jupyter-opencv/README.md

 # Jupyter-OpenCV Docker image

-This Docker image provides a cross-platform environment that includes Jupyter Notebooks, Python3 and OpenCV 3.4 to experiment with computer-vision.
+This Docker image provides a cross-platform environment that includes Jupyter Notebook, Python3 and OpenCV 3.4 to experiment with computer-vision.
 Tested on Windows, MacOS, and Linux.
 Friends in environmental engineering use it on Windows as alternative to MATLAB.

 ## Image details